Skip to main content

 Request Information

-Why minor in linguistics?
+Why minor in Linguistics?

 The minor provides a strong foundation for graduate study in linguistics or related fields, and prepares you to make informed decisions about language-related issues in daily life.
 Linguistics can prepare you for a career in: